-(If your child has been diagnosed with another single ventricle defect such as: Hypoplastic Right Heart Syndrome (HRHS), Tricuspid Atresia, Double Inlet Left Ventricle (DILV), Double Outlet Right Ventricle (DORV), or Single Ventricle much of this site will still be applicable to you.
-Please first see our single ventricle page for descriptions and links to information on these conditions.)
+If your child has been diagnosed with another single ventricle defect such as: Hypoplastic Right Heart Syndrome (HRHS), Tricuspid Atresia, Double Inlet Left Ventricle (DILV), Double Outlet Right Ventricle (DORV), or Single Ventricle much of this site will still be applicable to you.
+Please see the following links for descriptions and diagrams of HLHS and other single ventricle anomalies:

 1) Which treatment option to pursue: Heart Transplant, the 3-Stage Surgical Procedure or a fetal intervention (see below).

 3) Where to have the baby's surgery performed.

 Fetal Interventions: There are also some fetal interventions for which some may qualify.
 This procedure is done during pregnancy to hopefully prevent HLHS from occurring at birth, or reducing the severity of the condition.
 The results are mixed, and it does carry risks to the baby and mother.
 Please see the following links on information on fetal interventions:

 Please note that this web site was created by the parents of a child with HLHS, and not medical professionals.
 It is not intended as medical advice, merely a guide to help you understand the condition and your options.
 Consult your physician with any questions you may have regarding HLHS.

 This web site is not intended as medical advice.
 Please consult your physician with any questions you may have regarding your child's condition.

 Hypoplastic Left Heart Syndrome (HLHS) is a condition in which the left side of the heart is underdeveloped.
 Usually, the left ventricle, the left atrium, the mitral valve and the aorta are affected.
 It is called a syndrome because it can encompass several different variations and varying degrees of development of these parts of the heart.